maxomedia/mxm-gulp/README.md

 The buildsystem we use at maxomedia.

-Most of the tasks and the structure are inspired by https://github.com/greypants/gulp-starter (yes, I mean copied & pasted).
+Most of the tasks and the structure are inspired by https://github.com/greypants/gulp-starter (yes, by inspired I mean copied & pasted).

 #### Features
 - Less to CSS (autoprefixed, sourcemaps, minified)